 The Oymyakon Pole of Cold

 Head to Oymyakon in Siberia, and you’ve hit the jackpot if you’re looking for cold.
 Not just any cold, though.
-We’re talking about the Pole of Cold, the kind of place where the thermometer gets so scared, it practically gives up.
+We’re talking about the Pole of Cold, where the thermometer practically gives up and stops working.
 Oymakon is one of the most isolated cities in Russia and also probably the coldest inhabited place on Earth with temperatures that dip below -50°C (-58°F).
-It’s so cold here, cars are left running all day, because if you turn them off, good luck getting them to start again.
+It’s so cold here, cars are left running all day because if you turn them off, good luck getting them to start again.

 The Peterhof Palace’s Grand Cascade

-Located in St. Petersburg, the Grand Cascade is like the Versailles Gardens decided to go on a Russian vacation.
-Designed to impress and, let’s be honest, show off a bit, it’s a baroque masterpiece that makes you think, “Okay, Russia, we get it, you’re fancy.”
-At the heart of it all is a series of cascading fountains, over 60 of them, tumbling down a terraced hill like a waterfall that’s been given a royal makeover.
-And at the top?
-A golden statue of Samson wrestling a lion, because why not?
-It’s as if the architects thought, “How can we make this more epic?” and someone whispered, “Gold.
-And lions.”
+Located in St. Petersburg, the Grand Cascade is like the Russian version of Versailles, designed to impress and, let’s be honest, show off a bit.
+At the heart of it all is a series of 60 cascading fountains, tumbling down a terraced hill like a waterfall and at the top, you can find a golden statue of Samson wrestling a lion, because why not?

 The Kunstkamera’s Cabinet Of Curiosities